federgraph/RiggVar-RG38/doc/RotaForm1.md

 When you then change the model the reference position will become visible.

-So, it is BtnBlau that can be down or not.
-You know about its existence but will use Super Blau instead.
+So, it is FBtnGrauDown that can be true of false but will use Super Blau action to manipulate it.
-It will ensure that Sofort Berechnen will also be set.
+It will ensure that FSofortBerechnen will also be set.

 Now it is time to inspect the relevant code in unit RiggVar.RG.Main.pas: